 Updated: 26-05-2025

-They are rich in antioxidants like vitamin C, vitamin A, vitamin E, and lycopene, and other nutrients like beta-carotene and lutein.
+They are rich in antioxidants, including vitamin C, vitamin A, vitamin E, and lycopene, as well as other nutrients such as beta-carotene and lutein.

 How do antioxidants in tomatoes help in healing?